iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: local::chord::node_id

+    A string representing the ID to of the node.
+This can either be a 256-bit number in hexadecimal form, the value "random" and use the indexed syntax.
-    A string in the form hex-hex-hex-hex, where hex is an hexadecimal number lower than 2^64, representing the 256-bit ID to use.
-If left at the default of 0-0-0-0, the daemon will assign a random node ID at startup. **Contact a quasardb representative before changing this from the default value.**
+    This value may not be zero (``0-0-0-0``).
+If left at the default of ``0-0-0-0``, the daemon will assign a random node ID at startup.
+You are strongly encouraged to use the indexed syntax.
+See :doc:`../concepts/cluster_organization`.

 .. describe:: local::chord::no_stabilization